Achille & Joseph Archambault: Napoleon’s Grooms on St. Helena

 Joseph Archambault in America

 After landing in Europe, Joseph sailed to New York with Theodore Rousseau, another of the dismissed servants.
 They arrived in May 1817 and sought out Napoleon’s brother, Joseph Bonaparte, who was living in Bordentown, New Jersey.
 It is claimed that sewn inside Rousseau’s jacket were letters, a detailed map of St. Helena and a plan to rescue Napoleon from exile.
 In any case, Joseph Bonaparte was happy to have a direct account of his brother, and offered employment to both men.
-Joseph Archambault is serving as a groom to Joseph Bonaparte when he makes his cameo in Napoleon in America.
+Joseph Archambault is serving as a groom to Joseph Bonaparte when he makes his brief appearance in Napoleon in America.

 On the ship to America, Joseph Archambault met the English radical William Cobbett.
 Joseph spent a year on Cobbett’s Long Island model farm, teaching French to Cobbett’s son and receiving instruction in scientific agriculture.